solita/datatree/README.md

 did not allow us to use Clojure and JSON, but instead required us to use Java and XML, even producing XML Schemas.
 We tried to use JAXB for about two days.
-To protect our sanity and to save time, we created this library to have a succinct syntax for creating XML documents and XML Schemas.
+To protect our sanity and to save time, we created this library to have a succinct syntax for creating XML documents and schemas.

 Version History